EmberlyEmberly Docs

 Contributing

-See Contributing Guide for full guidelines on:
+See the Contributing Guide in the Flicker repository (separate from the main Emberly website's contributing docs) for full guidelines on:

 • Code standards and style